mengdong/mengdong.github.io/_posts/2017-07-15-distributed-tensorflow-with-gpu-on-kubernetes-and-mapr.markdown

 <pre><code>
 '''
 Distributed Tensorflow example of using data parallelism and share model parameters.
-Trains a simple sigmoid neural network on mnist for 20 epochs on three machines using one parameter server.
+Trains a simple sigmoid neural network on mnist for 20 epochs on three kubernetes pods with one parameter server.
 '''

 from __future__ import print_function